-Question 39: The need for happiness is linked to industrialisation.
+Question 39: The need for happiness is linked to industrialization.

-Keywords for this question: need for happiness, linked, industrialisation
+Keywords for this question: need for happiness, linked, industrialization

-Answer to this question can be found in the opening sentence paragraph no. 6 which talks about the need for happiness that is connected with labour market.
-“Modern industrial societies appear to need the possibility of ever increasing happiness to motivate them in their labours.”
+The answer to this question can be found in the opening sentence paragraph no. 6 which talks about the need for happiness that is connected with labour market.
+“Modern industrial societies appear to need the possibility of ever-increasing happiness to motivate them in their labours.”
 This is a clear match with the question.

 So, the answer is: YES